Grand Hotel d'Angkor: 1994 Acquisition and 1997 reopening

 On 30 December 1997, the Grand Hotel d'Angkor officially reopened as Raffles Grand Hotel d’Angkor.
 The hotel now boasted a total of 119 rooms, approximately twice the number originally built.
 A new 'state wing' that perfectly replicates the architectural style of the main building was added to the west and three new expansive bungalows to the east of the swimming pool.
 The hotel also maintained two open-air performance houses.
 One is set diagonally opposite the hotel in the public riverside gardens.
 The other, the Apsara Terrace, situated in the hotel's private gardens.
 The lobby and corridors have been extended in sympathy with the French colonial and art deco style.
 The original 1929 wooden-cage elevator, which remained unused for 25 years, was restored to its former glory.
 Highlights of the renovated rooms include four-poster beds with local handwoven silk as well as wicker furniture.
 On the walls hang old paintings, maps and photographs selected carefully by curator Gretchen Liu, who also sourced the Khmer antiques and objets d'art that are showcased among the Art Deco furnishings.
 Four new suites were opened in honor of the early explorers that have been closely associated with Angkor: Henri Mouhot Suite, Louis Delaporte Suite, Henri Marchal Suite and John Thomson Suite.

 Commenting on the reopening, Prime Minister Hun Sen said: "Raffles International has not only shown perseverance as a serious and long-term pioneer investor, it has also ensured that two famous landmarks of Cambodia take the rightful pride of place among the few remaining grand historic hotels of the world."
 The opening was attended by Mr. Toan Chhay, Governor of Siem Reap.
-The lavish occasion continued in the New Year's Eve gala dinner as well as the New Year's Day sunrise picnic at Preah Khan temple, north of Angkor Wat.
+The lavish occasion continued in With the New Year's Eve gala dinner as well as the New Year's Day sunrise picnic at Preah Khan temple, north of Angkor Wat.
 Complete with torches lit along the long path to the temple, and dance performances staged for the guests including Singapore Ambassador Mushahid Ali, it was "the first of its kind organized at the temple complex."
 An emblem symbolizing the hotel's Royal Patronage was designated by King Norodom Sihanouk and can be seen at the porte-cochère, metal keys chains, glassware and hotel stationeries.